nanduan/nanduan.github.io/README.md

 ### Highlight

-[Unicoder](https://arxiv.org/abs/1909.00964) (EMNLP, 2019), the 1st multilingual pre-trained model deployed in Bing for 100+ languages.
+[Unicoder](https://arxiv.org/abs/1909.00964) (EMNLP, 2019), the 1st multilingual pre-trained model deployed in Bing for 100+ languages and 200+ regions.

 [Unicoder-VL](https://arxiv.org/abs/1908.06066) (AAAI, 2020), the 1st multimodal pre-trained model deployed in Bing for top-tier languages and markets.